 Use our compound interest calculator to estimate how your money grows over time with interest.
 See total value and interest earned based on your inputs.

 Compound interest is the interest you earn on both your original investment and the interest that gets added over time.
 This type of interest accelerates your savings growth and is often used in long-term financial planning.
-Unlike simple interest, which is only based on the initial amount, compound interest builds up faster especially when compounded frequently.
+Unlike simple interest which is only based on the initial amount, compound interest builds up faster especially when compounded frequently.

 Use this free compound interest calculator to see how your investment grows over time.